Egoart/automate-yandex-360/README.md

 You may get list of all contacts without adding new user just by running `create_users_list.py` from `source` folder.
 As a result Excel file `emails_list.xlsx` in the `data_files` directory will be generated.
 To update this file run again `create_users_list.py`.
 It is not necessary to delete Excel file previously created[^5].

 ## Generate password
-To generate temporarily password run `create_password.py`.
+To generate temporary password run `create_password.py`.
 Password will be printed out in a terminal.

 ## Get department's dictionary
 To generate dictionary containing departments names and ids, run `departments.py` file.

+## Generate email login from first and last names of user
+To generate email login from user's name and surname, run `create_login.py` file and fill in input prompts.

 # TO DO